Skip to content

 """

-Return a Markdown representation of the schema.
+Return a Markdown representation of the schema for IPython.

 Returns